Table of Contents

 Hardness

 The hardness of a metal is a measure of its ability to resist scratches, wear and abrasion, indentation by harder bodies, marking by a file, etc. Machinability and cutability are also important hardness properties in the shop.
-A rough but often reliable test of the hardness of a hardened tool is to see if the edge of a thin file will touch it.
+A rough but often reliable test of the hardness of a hardened tool is to see if the edge of a thin film will touch it.

 The Brinell hardness of a metal is found by pressing a ball onto the surface of the metal, the hardness number is found by dividing the charge on the ball by the surface area of the print.
 To test the steel, the ball is 10 mm in diameter and the load is 3000 kilograms.
 Brinell machines are usually supplied with a chart that gives the hardness number when the diameter of the ball print is known.